 “A good setting spray can lock your look in from morning till night,” says Jillian Dempsey, a celebrity makeup artist who often works with clients dealing with skin pigmentation issues.

 “It's all about finding a balance.
 Too much powder can look cakey, and too much spray can feel sticky.
-It's important to experiment and see what combination works best for your skin type,”
+It's important to experiment and see what combination works best for your skin type,”she advises.

 One sneaky trick many experts swear by involves blotting papers.
 Throughout the day, your skin can produce oils that break down makeup.
 Carry some blotting papers or a compact powder with you.
 When the skin gets oily, use the blotting paper to gently press on your face, removing excess oil without disturbing your makeup.
 This can be followed by a light dusting of setting powder for touch-ups.